clan-lol/clan-core/pkgs/clan-cli/man/clan.md

 ## DESCRIPTION

-**clan** supports managing and deploying various nixos configurations in a unified coherent way.
-Through the secrets subcommand secrets for machines can be set and retrieved.
+**clan** is the cli for managing and deploying various nixos configurations in a unified coherent way.
+Secrets and passwords can be provisioned, set and retrieved.
+Machines can be remotely installed through the **install** subcommand.

 For more overview please refer to the reference material at docs.clan.lol.